LuuAnhDuc-20204875/Sign_Language_Learning_Application/README.md

 - 🔤 **Spelling Mode**
   - Practice spelling common words such as `HELLO`, `YES`, `NO`, `LOVE`, `NAME`.
-  - User signs each letter in sequence; the app tracks progress and word accuracy.
+  - The app walks through each letter of the word and tracks progress and word accuracy.

 - 👨‍🏫 **Teacher Mode**
   - Extra overlays for demonstration and debugging:
     - Live **FPS**.
     - **Confidence bar** for the model prediction.
-  - Perfect for presentations or explaining how the system works.
+  - Useful for presentations or explaining how the system works.

 - 📊 **Progress Tracking**
   - Saves statistics in `progress.json`: